Lelezinski/buffer-overflow-demo/readme.md

 #### Board Connection Layout

-The demonstration is implemented on a Raspberry Pi 3B (ARM A53 Processor) running Raspbian Linux.
+The demonstration is implemented on a Raspberry Pi 3B (ARM Cortex A53 Processor) running Raspbian Linux.
 The board is connected as shown in the schematic below with some LEDs and a Piezo Buzzer driven by `morsecode`, in order to display the message translated in morsecode to the outside world.

 ![System Schematics](./docs/schematics.png)

 #### Victim's Machine

+The `src/startup.sh` script allows the system to automatically run the program and link it with netcat on the network.
+This script can also be autonomously launched at boot time by creating a systemctl service like we did for our machine.

+In alternative, the manual steps are:

 1. Change to the `src` directory: